alessio-proietti/2022-IN490-exam/README.md

     -initrd target/x86_64-unknown-hermit/release/hello_world
    ```

-## Playing around
+## Playing around with a small non-trivial demo
 ### Envelope Encryption

-Envelope encryption is a a cryptographic scheme in which a TTP hosts a hardened keyring with a master key (CMK) inside.
-A client wants to do encryption and decryption of data but doesn't want to store a key so the procol goes like this: The Server (the TTP) generete a fresh data key on behalf of the client and send it over a secure channel together with an encrypted copy.
-The client now encrypts his data and makes a tuple of data and corresponding encrypted data key and discard the plaintext data key.
-The clients store the tuple and later on when it needs to decrypt calls the Server sending over a secure channel the encrypted key and the Server responds sending back the plaintext version.
-Clients decrypts then discard the plaintext version.
-I will not discuss how flawed can be Envelope encryption but I want to let you know I assembled a small demo built on rusty-demo importing the Rust `dryoc` cryptographic crate, it worked.
+Envelope Encryption is a a cryptographic scheme in which a TTP hosts a hardened keyring with a master key (CMK) inside.
+What problem is Envelope Encryption supposed to solve?

+A client wants to do encryption and decryption of data but doesn't want to persiste a secret key.
+The procol tries to satisfy request for encryption without storing keys.

+It goes like this: The Server (the TTP) generate a fresh data key on behalf of the client and send it together with an encrypted copy over a secure authenticated channel.
+The client now encrypts his data and makes a tuple out of data and corresponding encrypted data key and discard(!) the plaintext data key.The clients now stores the tuple.

+Later on, when client needs to decrypt data it calls the Server sending over a secure authenticad channel the encrypted key, the Server responds sending back the plaintext version.
+Client now decrypts then discard the plaintext version of the secret key.

+I will not discuss how flawed can be Envelope encryption, I want only to let you know I assembled a small demo built on rusty-demo importing the Rust `dryoc` cryptographic crate, it worked.

 Maybe in the future it can be made possible to have a networked Envelope Encryption server up and running based on rusty hermit Unikernel; could be interested because unikernels fit for a transient complex object which does heavy encryption/decryption efficiently and safely before fading away.